Description

 4. Social Needs

-White lions are social animals that thrive in the company of others.
-If you adopt a white lion cub, consider providing a companion, such as another lion or a similarly sized animal, to prevent loneliness.
-Proper socialization from a young age is crucial.
+- They are social animals that thrive in the company of others.
+If you adopt one, consider providing a companion, such as another lion or a similarly sized animal, to prevent loneliness.

 Legal Considerations